morinted/plover_theory/sounds/the_letter_i.md

 1. What do you think you are all about?
 2. Which tower fell after the war?
-3. You are sure that she would think about that?
+3. You're sure that she would think to do that?
 4. I will be okay after all.
 5. Hi, I will be with you after this.
 6. Set it up by the water.